Zakkaus/Zakkaus.github.io/content/timeline/index.md

       modalTitle: "Our Relationship",
       modalSubtitle: "Started on August 7, 2025 11:38am",
       modalContent: `
-        <p>We live in different countries/regions (Melbourne, Australia and Taipei, Taiwan) and maintain a long-distance relationship.
+        <p>We live in different countries/regions (Australia and Taiwan) and maintain a long-distance relationship.
 We both identify as pansexual 🩷💛🩵, embracing diverse gender identities and relationship forms.</p>
         <p>Despite the distance, we stay connected through daily communication, sharing our lives, work, and interests.
 We respect each other's independence while planning regular visits.</p>
         <p>To see more about our daily life, follow my Instagram: <a href="https://www.instagram.com/abyss_74.50/" target="_blank" rel="noopener" class="tl-highlight-link">@abyss_74.50</a></p>
       `,